Mattamorphic/github-oauth-tester/README.md

 # GitHub OAuth Tester

 When getting started with GitHub OAuth apps it's always good to have a base on which to understand how the functionality works.
-This offers step by step pointers on getting this configured and testing with NodeJS / Express
+This offers step by step pointers on getting this configured and testing with NodeJS / Express.
+Written in Typescript/

 ## Usage